Gluesticks Blog

 2. Add olive oil and salt.
 Stir.

-3. Add flour, one cup at a time, to the water mixture and stir with a wooden spoon, a Danish dough whisk, or mix with a stand mixer (with dough hook) until dough forms.
+3. Add flour, one cup at a time, to the water mixture and stir with a wooden spoon, or a Danish dough whisk, or mix with a stand mixer (with a dough hook) until dough forms.

-5. Place dough into an oiled bowl (add a tablespoon of olive oil to your bowl, place dough inside and flip over to coat evenly).
+5. Place dough into an oiled bowl (add a tablespoon of olive oil to your bowl, place dough inside, and flip over to coat evenly).

 6. Cover the bowl and let the dough rise until doubled inside, about an hour.